eclipse-iceoryx/iceoryx/iceoryx_examples/icedelivery/README.md

         // ...
     }

 Whichever way you choose, the untyped API will be bare-metal!
-A `void*` is contained inside the `cxx::expected`.
-Hence, it needs to be casted to `Position`
+A `void*` is contained inside the `iox::popo::sample`.
+Hence, the pointer needs to be casted to `Position`

     auto position = static_cast<Position*>(sample.get());